List of Economics Formulas

 #1 – Total Revenue

 It is defined as the situation wherein demand is assessed in terms of price elasticity.
 It is expressed as the product of the overall price and the quantity in demand.
-If the prices are high, it would result in inelastic demand on prices wherein higher prices result in more revenues.
+If the prices are high, it will result in inelastic demand on prices wherein higher prices result in more revenues.
 Demand is elastic when the prices are high and results in low volumes.

 Mathematically, it can be illustrated as follows: –